Kushagra-Yadav/LEETCODE_POTD/README.md

 }}

-{{
-16-01-2024
-Maintained map for checking presence of element and its index ,that is,where it is stored in a vector.
-For removal,find the element index and swap with last element.
-Now the last is popped and removed from map as well.
-Since last was swapped so its index is updated.
-}}

-{{
 17-02-2024
 We might think DP but it will cause TLE and memory limit exceeded.
 We will try to jump the maximum heights with ladder and remaining with bricks.